MaterializeInc/materialize/doc/user/content/sql/subscribe.md

 ### Duration

-`SUBSCRIBE` will continue to run until canceled, session ends, the `UP TO` timestamp is reached, or all updates have been presented.
+`SUBSCRIBE` will continue to run until canceled, the session ends, the `UP TO` timestamp is reached, or all updates have been presented.
 The latter case typically occurs when tailing constant views (e.g. `CREATE VIEW v AS SELECT 1`).

 {{< warning >}}